Panzerschrek/U-00DC-Sprache-site/_posts/2023-07-24-switch-operator.md

 ### Implementation

-So, simple `switch` operator in Ü looks like this:
+So, a simple `switch` operator in Ü looks like this:

 ```
 switch(x)